-3.1.2 Process Definitions, Workflow Model & Process Repository

-As indicated in the diagram above, the minimal process model includes various entities whose scope may be wider than a single process definition.
+3.1.2.
+Process Definitions, Workflow Model & Process Repository scope may be wider than a single process definition.
 In particular the definitions of participants, applications and workflow relevant data may be referenced from a number of process definitions.
 The meta-model assumes the use of a common process definition repository, associated with the workflow management system, to hold the various entity types comprising the process definition.
 Within the repository itself and to support the efficient transfer of process definition data to/from the repository, the concept of a workflow model is introduced, which acts as a container for the grouping of common data entities from a number of different process definitions, to avoid redefinition within each individual process definition.